vitalik/django-ninja/docs/docs/tutorial/django-pydantic.md

 ```

 !!!
 Warning
-    By default create_schema builds a schema with ALL model fields.
+    By default `create_schema` builds a schema with ALL model fields.
-    This can lead to accidental unwanted data exposure (like hashed password in the above example).
+    This can lead to accidental unwanted data exposure (like hashed password, in the above example).
     <br>
-    Please always use `fields` or `exclude` arguments to explicitly define list of attributes
+    **Always** use `fields` or `exclude` arguments to explicitly define list of attributes.

 ### using `fields`